kcartlidge/nowrap/README.md

-# NoWrap v0.3.4
+# NoWrap v0.3.5
-## Wraps the top level functions of an object to allow before/after intercepts.
+## Wraps the top level functions of a Javascript object to allow before/after intercepts.
 Supports parameter substitutions via value or function.

 [By K Cartlidge](http://www.kcartlidge.com).